 Tall buttercup spreads primarily by seed but can also reproduce by rhizomes.
 Seeds are typically viable for less than two years when located in the top inch of soil but can survive longer when buried deeper.

 Integrating various management techniques—prevention along with herbicides, mechanical, manual, biological, and cultural methods—will optimize control of tall buttercup.

 Preventing seed spread by livestock and farm equipment will help protect non-infested pastures and meadows.
 Mowers and other equipment used on infested pastures should be cleaned to prevent movement of tall buttercup seed.
 Livestock grazing infested pastures should be held for at least three days prior to moving to non-infested grazing areas.

-Results of the study showed that Milestone at 5 to 7 fluid ounces per acre and MCPA provided greater than 95 percent control when applied in early summer, but only Milestone provided good control when applied in fall (Figures 4 and 5).
+Results of the study showed that Milestone at 5 to 7 fluid ounces per acre provided greater than 95 percent control of tall buttercup one year after treatment when applied in either early summer or fall (Figures 4 and 5).
+MCPA provided greater than 95 percent control one year following an early summer application; however, control was less than 40 percent when applied in fall.
 Other field trials conducted in Montana show similar results with Milestone on tall buttercup (Strevey and Mangold 2015).
-Continued application of MCPA is discouraged due to reports of possible resistance to this herbicide within tall buttercup populations.
+Continued annual application of MCPA is discouraged due to reports of possible resistance to this herbicide within tall buttercup populations.

 Mechanical and Manual Control

 Mowing prior to seed set may reduce tall buttercup seed production; however, in most irrigated and sub-irrigated pastures, the plant will regrow after mowing and set seed later in the season.
 Proper timing of mowing is critical to promote growth of desirable plants and impact flowering of tall buttercup.
 Individual tall buttercup plants can be removed by pulling or digging in spring.
 The entire root system must be removed to control the plant.